CircuitVerse/CircuitVerseDocs/docs/chapter8/1circuittoverilog.md

     <div align="center"><em>Figure 8.2</em></div>

-    > NOTE: verilog feature is still in beta mode so, in some cases it can geenrate wrong verilog code.
+    > NOTE: Verilog support is an experimental feature in CV so, in some cases it can generate wrong verilog code.

 5. **Download or Copy the Code**:
     - You can either download the Verilog code as a `.v` file or copy the code directly from the window.